nfwsncked/eip-6963-tutorial/README.md

-# Interactive EIP-6963 tutorial
+# Interactive EIP-6963 Tutorial
 ## Overview

-This Ethereum Improvement Proposal aims to enhance connectivity in the blockchain space by introducing an alternative discovery mechanism to window.ethereum.
-By enabling the discovery of multiple injected wallet providers, EIP-6963 facilitates seamless communication between decentralized applications (DApps) and browser extension wallets.
+This tutorial will guide you in transforming the Web3 user experience by contributing to the development of [EIP-6963: Multi Injected Provider Discovery](https://eips.ethereum.org/EIPS/eip-6963).
+This Ethereum Improvement Proposal (EIP) is designed to boost connectivity in the blockchain space by offering an alternative discovery mechanism to `window.ethereum`.
+By enabling the discovery of multiple injected wallet providers, [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) not only simplifies wallet interactions for developers, but also gives them more control over their DApps.
+For end-users, it enhances the user experience by allowing them to use any installed wallet of their choice, thus facilitating seamless communication between decentralized applications (DApps) and browser extension wallets.

+## Objective

+The primary goal of this tutorial is to speed up the adoption of [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) among DApp developers and the broader blockchain community.
+It aims to make the integration of wallet providers into the decentralized ecosystem not only more intuitive but also more reliable.
+This guide serves as a comprehensive resource, equipping you with the knowledge and tools to implement [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) within your DApp in just 15 minutes.
+For developers, this means less time spent on understanding the complexities of wallet provider integration and more time dedicated to creating remarkable DApps.
+For engineering managers, this tutorial serves as a clear and concise resource to share with your team, ensuring everyone understands the concept and speeding up the development process.
+By working together, it's possible to enhance the blockchain space, making it more accessible and efficient for everyone.

-## Quicker Start
+## Quickest Start

-For the quickest start, you can obtain a ready-to-use **InjectedWalletProvider** implementation.
-Simply put this file into your project:
+Get your hands on a ready-to-use **InjectedWalletProvider** setup right away.
+Simply add this file into your project, and you'll be all set to connect your DApp with [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) in a moment:

 <details>
 <summary>InjectedWalletProvider</summary>